dannymorris/abnormal-distributions/content/_index.md

 # Abnormal Distributions

-My name is Danny Morris and welcome to my website.
-I am a Data Scientist specializing in forecasting, machine learning, and solution engineering.
-My main tools are R, Python, and AWS.
-I love learning more than anything, so I launched this site to document my methodologies.
-I also love helping others, so I hope you find this content useful and inspiring.
+My name is Danny Morris and welcome to my personal website.
+I have built a career as a Data Scientist using my expertise in reproducible programming (R, SQL, Python), analytics methodologies, and technology.
+Looking ahead, my focus is on analytics leadership.
+I enjoy learning and writing, so I launched this site as a form of documentation.
+If you come across these pages, my hope is that you find something useful.

 This site is built with [blogdown](https://github.com/rstudio/blogdown) and deployed with [Netlify](https://www.netlify.com/).